-A comparison was made between the type of treatment and septic and other complications: abdominal including surgical site infection, intra-abdominal abscess, leakage from the suture site and prolonged ileus; and extra abdominal, specifically pulmonary complications; number of re-operations; mortality and hospital length of stay.
-Statistical analysis was performed using the Cochrane RevMan 5.0.21 software.
+A comparison was made between the type of treatment and septic and other complications: abdominal including surgical site infection, intra-abdominal abscess, leakage from the suture site and prolonged ileus; and extra-abdominal, specifically pulmonary complications.
+The number of re-operations, mortality and hospital length of stay were also compared.
+Statistical analysis was performed using the Cochrane RevMan 5.0 software.